It’s not easy to motivate yourself. If you’re like many people, you know the drill:

 To practice gratitude, start by writing down three things you’re grateful for.
-These could be anything—from your morning coffee, to your pet, or even the comfortable chair you sit on.
+These could be anything— your morning coffee, your pet, or even the comfortable chair you sit on.

 Ideally, you could make a gratitude journal to appreciate the small things in life on a daily basis.

 5. Change your environment

 Altering your surroundings is another simple yet effective way to boost motivation.
 This claim is backed by a 2020 Nature Neuroscience study, which found that variety in our daily environments can lead to more positive emotions.
 Here’s how to achieve this:

 - Shift your workspace: Move to a new spot.
 It could be a different room or even a café.
 New sights and sounds can refresh your mind.